andrewjpage/seqbox/README.md

 * if you add a new readset with the same raw sequencing (identified by the extraction information), then only the new readset is added (and it is linked to the same raw_sequencing record)
+* `add_readsets` is for when you want to specify the path to the fastqs, `add_nanopore_default_readsets` is for when you want to pass the barcodes and the directory name.
+Seqbox will assume that the data is organised in the default nanopore output way.
+* in the batch upload, if going to do the add_readsets then batch_directory is not used.
+It is there for if going to use add_nanopore_default_readsets upload, which requires to know the batch_directory.
+* the same sample should only be run once on each batch. i.e. don't run the same sample on multiple barcodes on the same batch.